 There follows an important corollary.
-If one wants to know just what forms are, the proper procedure is to give up metaphysics and turn to the sciences; for forms become known incomuch as the sciences approximate towards their ideal of complete explanation; and there is no method, apart from scientific method, by which one can reach such explanation.
-However, besides the specialized acts of understanding in which particular types of forms are grasped in their actual intelligibility, there also exist the more general acts of understanding in which one grasps the relations between experience, understanding, and judgment, and the isomorphism of these activities with the constituents of what is to be known.
+If one warts to know just what forms are, the proper procedure is to give up metaphysics and turn to the sciences; for forms are become known inasmuch as the sciences approximate towards their ideal of complete explanation; and there is no method, apart from scientific method, by which one can reach such specialized explanation.
+However, besides the particular acts of understanding in which particular types of forms are grasped in their actual intelligibility, there also exist the more general acts of understanding in which one grasps the relations between experience, understanding, and judgment, and the isomorphism of these activities with the constituents of whati, is to be known.
 If the metaphysician must leave to the physicist the understanding of physics and to the chemist the understanding of chemistry, he has the task of working out for the physicist and chemist, for the biologist and the psychologist, the dynamic structure that initiates and controls their respective inquiries and, no less, the general characteristics of the goal towards which they head.

-In other words, the task of explaining proportionate being leads to a division of labor.
-Different domains of data fall to different departments of science, and from any given department one is to expect explanation only of the data of its field.
-But among the data are those that arise from the scientific process itself, from the fact of inquiry, from the division of the undertaking, from the procedures employed, from the recults obtained.
-Such consequent data also admit explanation, and the explanation regards not only investigations and their procedures but also the content of their results.
-It is on this second level that the cognitional theorist and metachysician operate, and the contents of other results.
+In other words, the tax task of explaining proportionate being leads to a division of labor.
+Different domains of phanama data fall to different departments of science, and from any given department one is to expect explanation only of the data of its field.
+But among the data are those that arise from the scientific process itself, from the fact of inquiry, from the division of the undertaking, p from the procedures employed, from the results obtained.
+Such consequent data also admit explanation, and the mm explanation regards not only investigations and their procedures but also the content of their results.
+It is on this second level that the cognitional theorist and metaphysician operate, and the content of their results is the general structure of the contents of other results.